Junior high school student in Saitama stabbed to death by classmate

 The 14-year-old student initially told police officers arriving at the scene that Kotaro had committed suicide.

 A 14-year-old girl at the same school said the two belonged to the school's table tennis club and appeared to get along well.
-She said she had never seen them argue.© Japan Today
+She said she had never seen them argue.© KYODO

 Login to comment